 A personal representative is appointed by the Court to administer the decedent's estate.
 A personal representative can have various names (Executor, Administrator, etc.), depending on the type of probate estate, but each personal representative has similar duties and responsibilities, which include managing the probate estate.
 Usually, in a will, the decedent names an “Executor” to act as personal representative.
 If there is no will or decedent failed to name an Executor, the court will appoint a personal representative called an “Administrator.”
 The Executor or Administrator will fulfill many of the same duties listed above.

-As stated above, the entire process generally takes 3–5 business days.
+As stated above, the entire process can take as little as 24 hours.
 There is no schedule of payments.
 We assume responsibility to collect our share.
 Our simple Agreement contains no hidden charges, or additional fees, at the most competitive prices.

 The law and the unique probate language can make understanding the probate process difficult to grasp.
 If certain deadlines are not met, the probate case will likely be delayed, and there could be a greater chance for something to go wrong.